Trevor-Sandoval/sqlalchemy-challenge/README.md

 # sqlalchemy-challenge

-## Please note that my "Data" files are located within my "EmployeeSQL" folder.
+## Please note that my Jupyter Notebook is located inside the "SurfsUp" folder.

 Instructions:
 Congratulations!
 You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii.
 To help with your trip planning, you decide to do a climate analysis about the area.